 Just so you know, we didn’t forget about “Klaus the Forklift Driver” — who seems to be a favorite among EHS professionals and the internet-at-large.
 But given all the blood spatter, we had to draw the not-safe-for-work line somewhere — pun absolutely intended on that.

 But if you’re looking for more laughs or creative ideas for workplace safety, check out our post: 5 Creative & Fun Ways to Keep Safety Top-of-Mind.
 Of course, more is always better.
 So, also check out our post: 5 More Creative Ways to Keep Safety Top-of-Mind.

-Finally, once the laughter dies down and it’s time to get back to business, don’t forget that we’re your EHS consulting firm with broad-based experience and an average sense of humor.
+Finally, once the laughter dies down and it’s time to get back to business, don’t forget that we’re your EHS consulting firm with broad-based experience and an above-average sense of humor.

 Health and Safety